The Ultimate Chicago Bucket List – 22 Things Every Visitor and Local Must Do in Their Lifetime

 , , , , , , , , ,

 According to Frank Sinatra, everyone has the time of their life in Chicago.
 Whether you’re here for a long weekend or a lifetime, certain experiences characterize the city.
 Chicago’s food, lake, theater, and arts all contribute to the rich cultural tapestry and there are a number of iconic things to do and signature places to eat that are required to have the quintessential Windy City experience.
-Here’s everything you need to have on your Chicago bucket list to get a full-picture of the magic toddling town.
+Here’s everything you need to have on your Chicago bucket list list to get a full-picture of the magic toddling town.

 Weigh in on Pizza Wars